 Metadata means data or data identifying other data.
 In technology circles, the prefix “meta” generally means ” an underlying concept or explanation”.
 It makes it easier to locate and interact with data – so that users can filter or search different records.
-The author, the date created, the date changed and the file size are some basic examples.
-It is used for unstructured data like photos, videos, web pages, tablets, etc. Metadata in meta tag form are also found in the Web pages.
-Meta tags are also used to define content inside a web-page with metadata and keywords.
+The author, the date created, the date changed, and the file size are some basic examples.
+It is used for unstructured data like photos, videos, web pages, tablets, etc. Metadata in meta tag form are also found on the Web pages.
+Meta tags are also used to define content inside a web page with metadata and keywords.
 These data may be used by Search Engines to help explain a page’s content.

 It is possible to construct metadata manually or automatedly.
 Accuracy is improved by manual production as the user may insert relevant information.
 Automatic generation can be more general, usually showing only simple details like file size, file extension when, for example, the file was generated.

 In a data warehouse, metadata is divided into three major parts:

 Data on data removal from the source systems are included in extraction and transformation metadata, including frequencies extraction, extraction methods and data extraction regulations for business purposes.
 This category also provides details on all transformations in the data staging area.